brsh/SecureTokens/readme.md

 the name, but don't change the content!

 ### Usage
+Naturally, the module should go where PowerShell modules go, either in the `C:\Users\YourUser\Documents\WindowsPowerShell\Modules` (for you personally) or the `C:\Windows\system32\WindowsPowerShell\v1.0\Modules` (for everyone) folder.
+(Yes, there are other options, but these are generally the main ones).

-You must import this module via the PowerShell native Import-Module command
+You can then import this module via the PowerShell native Import-Module command:

 ```powershell
 import-module SecureTokens